-The Fort Worth Stockyards offers visitors an authentic glimpse of the city’s rich cattle and ranching history thanks to twice daily cattle drives, weekly rodeo competitions and multiple Western heritage events.
-But the Western experience doesn’t stop when the sun goes down.
+The Fort Worth Stockyards offers visitors an authentic glimpse of the city’s rich cattle and ranching history thanks to twice-daily cattle drives, weekly rodeo competitions and multiple western heritage events.
+The experience doesn’t stop when the sun goes down.
 Here’s a highlight of 10 popular Stockyards destinations (in no particular order) that keep the area’s nightlife vibrant.

 Lil’ Red’s Longhorn Saloon